AlgoMaster Logo

 The tricky part is that the mapping must be bijective, meaning it goes both ways.
 It's not enough for each letter to consistently map to the same word.
 We also need each word to consistently map to the same letter.
 For example, pattern "ab" and string "dog dog" should return false because both 'a' and 'b' would map to "dog", violating the bijection.

-So the key observation is: we need to track two mappings simultaneously.
-One from characters to words, and another from words to characters.
+This means we need to track two mappings at once: one from characters to words, and another from words to characters.
 If either mapping is violated, the answer is false.

 Key Constraints:

-• pattern contains only lowercase English letters -- At most 26 distinct characters.
-A fixed-size array could work for the char-to-word mapping.
+• pattern contains only lowercase English letters, so there are at most 26 distinct characters.
+A fixed-size 26-entry array could replace the char-to-word hash map if desired.

 Approach 1: Two Hash Maps (Bijection Check)